versatica/mediasoup-website/documentation/v3/scalability.md

 Before entering into details, let's clarify how mediasoup works internally:

 * mediasoup is a Node.js library that exposes a JavaScript ES6 API to manage workers, routers, transports, producers and consumer (among others).
 * A [Worker](/documentation/v3/mediasoup/api/#Worker) represents a mediasoup C++ subprocess that runs in a single CPU core.
-It can handle N routers.
+It can handle many routers.
 * A [Router](/documentation/v3/mediasoup/api/#Router) holds producers and consumers that exchange audio/video RTP between them.
 In certain common usages, a router can be understood as a "multi-party conference room".
-A router uses a single CPU.
+* Since a router belongs to a worker, a router uses a single CPU (and may share it with other routers in the same worker).
 * A router behaves as an [SFU](https://webrtcglossary.com/sfu/) (Selective Forwarding Unit).
 This is:
   * it forwards RTP packets between producers and consumers,
   * it selects which spatial and temporal layers to forward based on consumer settings and network capability,